open-contracting-archive/validator/README.md

 This is a small web application to provide a front-end interface to validate whether ocds-formatted data is ocds compliant.

+*Note: this was deployed at http://ocds.open-contracting.org/validator but has now been replace by https://github.com/OpenDataServices/cove*

 Requirements
 ============
 You will need: